photo by Cass Studios Salt Lake City

 This website is about falling down and getting back up again.

-After a series of cataclysmic events that occurred within a very short period of time, I went from being a successful journalist and business owner who lived on a beautiful ranch with her own horses, dogs and cats, to a traumatized homeless woman who was abducted and then repeatedly stalked, beaten and sexually assaulted by a transient man.
+After a series of cataclysmic events that occurred within a very short period of time, I went from being a successful journalist and business owner who lived on a beautiful ranch with her own horses, dogs and cats, to a traumatized homeless woman who was abducted and then repeatedly stalked, beaten and sexually assaulted by a man employed by a homeless outreach center.

 It’s quite a story and if you haven’t already read it in the Washington Post, you can do so now by Clicking Here.

-Twenty months ago, after two years of abject, helpless poverty and homelessness, I uttered a life-changing prayer, let go of an entire belief system that was hurting me, got up from a park bench on the outskirts of Salt Lake City, and began creating a new life.
+In May of 2017, after two years of homelessness, I uttered a life-changing prayer, let go of an entire belief system that was hurting me, got up from a park bench on the outskirts of Salt Lake City, and began creating a new life.
 I had nothing, save for a back pack and a garbage bag.
 No money.
 No identification.
 No family to turn to for help.

 Starting again from Ground Zero has been the most challenging thing I have ever done.
 I have come a long way and I am determined to travel much, much farther, as I am learning that the strength of the human spirit is beyond anything I ever imagined.
-My life is taking on new and often surprising shapes and I want to share my journey of recovery with you — a series of first-person journalism stories that I call My Lessons from Homelessness.
+I have also learned that there is great need for trauma-informed journalism that delves into the complexities of collapse as well as the very real possibilities for remarkable recoveries.
+I am emerging as a writer and speaker who specializes in filling that need.